samuelludwig/Serenata/README.md

 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YKTNLZCRHMRTJ">Send me some coffee beans</a>
 </p>

-PHP Integrator indexes PHP code and performs static analysis.
-This information is stored in an index database and the command line can then be used to fetch information in JSON format to provide various functionalities, such as autocompletion, code navigation and tooltips.
+PHP Integrator is a server that indexes PHP code and performs static analysis.
+It stores its information in a database and can retrieve information about your code to clients by communicating over sockets.
+Clients can use this information to provide various functionalities, such as autocompletion, code navigation and tooltips.

 ## Why are the Composer dependencies in Git?
 This is something I'd rather have avoided, but as this code acts as a sort of payload for editor extensions and plugins